The Exact Factorizations of Almost Simple Groups: Introduction

+Although near-exact factorizations are a genuine extension of exact factorizations, the proof of Theorem~\ref{ThmNearExact} is much shorter than the proof of Theorem~\ref{ThmExact} in an earlier unpublished version of this paper~\cite{LWX}, which directly addresses exact factorizations.
+This is the reason why we extend our work to classify near-exact factorizations.

-In 2000, the authors of~\cite{EGGS2000} used the bicrossproduct Hopf algebra associated with the exact factorization $\M_{24}=(2^4{:}\A_7)\PSL_2(23)$ to give the first example of biperfect semisimple Hopf algebra of dimension greater than $1$, which yields a negative answer to~\cite[Question 7.5]{EG2000}.
+In 2000, Etingof, Gelaki, Guralnick and Saxl~\cite{EGGS2000} used the bicrossproduct Hopf algebra associated with the exact factorization $\M_{24}=(2^4{:}\A_7)\PSL_2(23)$ to give the first example of biperfect semisimple Hopf algebra of dimension greater than $1$, which yields a negative answer to~\cite[Question 7.5]{EG2000}.
 In fact, both factors of the factorization $\M_{24}=(2^4{:}\A_7)\PSL_2(23)$ are perfect and self-normalizing, and it was shown in~\cite[Theorem~2.3]{EGGS2000} that the bicrossproduct Hopf algebra associated with an exact factorization $G=HK$ is biperfect if and only if both $H$ and $K$ are perfect and self-normalizing.
 The authors in~\cite{EGGS2000} described the existence of such an exact factorization as ``amazing'', and suspected that it would be the only example among finite simple groups.
-The following application of Theorem~\ref{ThmExact} confirms that this conjectured result is true.
+The following corollary of Theorem~\ref{ThmExact} confirms that this conjectured result is true.

 \begin{corollary} The only exact factorization of finite simple group with both factors perfect and self-normalizing is $\M_{24}=(2^4{:}\A_7)\PSL_2(23)$. \end{corollary}